Subscribe to e-News

 The Disrupt the Reflection competition was announced in September and open to all Weitzman students.
 The jury included Jeff Goldstein, FAIA, principal and cofounding partner at DIGSAU; Eva Lew, AIA, director of architecture and planning in Penn’s Office of the University Architect; Kate Orff, founding principal of SCAPE and director of the Urban Design Program and Center for Resilient Cities and Landscapes at Columbia University’s Graduate School of Architecture, Planning and Preservation; Keith Russell, program manager for urban conservation for Audubon Mid-Atlantic; and Lucinda Sanders, adjunct professor of landscape architecture and design partner and president and CEO of OLIN.

-The competition was organized by Karen M’Closkey, associate professor of landscape architecture, in consultation with Bird-Friendly Penn, which is led by the Penn Facilities & Real Estate Services Landscape Architecture Group in partnership with Penn Sustainability.
+The competition was organized by Karen M’Closkey, associate professor of landscape architecture, in consultation with

 Life Imprint (Lauder College House: East Facing Façade)